megatron-lucy/megatron-lucy/README.md

-- 🌱 Hi, I’m @megatron-lucy, sup
+- 🌱 Hi, I’m @megatron-lucy, hi
-- 🌱 I’m learnin
+- 🌱 I’m learning.
-- 🌱 I’m interested in Perl 5.* with Bash 5.*
+- 🌱 I’m interested in condensing information everywhere using Bash 5, HTML 5, Perl 5 as much as possible.
-- 🌱 I’m looking to see what I can do
+- 🌱 I’m looking to see how far I can go.
 - 💞️ How to reach me is:

 `email = cdale0221 at gmail.com`

-`/msg MemoServ g_guest Hey I am "username" on github, I want to tell you that 'I am awesome', irc.freenode.net/6697 -ssl is sweet, I like it here`

 News:
+2022.9114121142

+character translate within string javascript tool: https://megatron-lucy.github.io/README.html

 2022.90341721271241231427